What happens to your online data when you die?

 In these times when a growing amount of our information is stored online, there is the increasingly important question “what will become of my online data and information on my death?”

-HERE is some important advice from the Irish Hospice Foundation on this important subject.
+Important advice from Irish Hospice Foundation on this subject can be found